mhavey/marklogic/uml2es/tutorials/dmui.md

 2. The data architect, using the build environment created by the build person, uses UML2ES to convert the UML model to MarkLogic's Entity Services (ES) form.

-3. The source-data SME works within the Declarative Mapper UI tool to map source data to the model form of the data.
+3. The source-data SME works within the Declarative Mapper IDE tool to map source data to the model form of the data.
 The model form is the Entity Services form produced in step 2.

 4. The source-data SME works with the build person to incorporate the declarative mapping (produced in step 3) into the a data hub harmonization process.
 When this harmonization process is run, the raw source data is converted to the model's form using the declarative mapping.

 There's no coding in this process... not even in step 4.
 All the work is done by data experts and tools!
 To see why, try out this tutorial!
 You will play each of the roles through all the above steps.

-For this tutorial you need MarkLogic (version 9 or later), UML2ES, Papyrus (an open-source UML tool), the Declarative Mapper UI (a MarkLogic field tool), and the Declarative Mapper engine (another MarkLogic field tool).
+For this tutorial you need MarkLogic (version 9 or later), UML2ES, Papyrus (an open-source UML tool), the Declarative Mapper IDE (a MarkLogic field tool), and the Declarative Mapper engine (another MarkLogic field tool).
 [The two Declarative Mapper tools are available on MarkLogic's internal BitBucket repository.
 This tutorial is MarkLogic internal.]

 - You will need a local clone of UML2ES
 - See [How to install Papyrus](papyrus_install.md) for instructions on installing Papyrus